It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Add soil, filling the hole and the nursery pot.
 Gently tap the pot on your work surface to settle the soil, until there’s about half an inch of room at the top of the pot.

-Water your repotted tomato and return it to its germination station, place it next to a sunny southern window, or place it under your grow lights, keeping the light 2-3 inches away from the top of the plant.
+Water your repotted tomato and return it to the germination station, place it next to a sunny southern window, or set it back under grow lights, keeping the light two to three inches away from the top of the plant.

 As you approach your transplant date, continue with your daily care.